-Precluded Course: HIST 370 is a cross-listed course—a course available under two different disciplines—with INST 370.
-HIST 370 may not be taken for credit if credit has already been obtained for NTST 370 or INST 370.
+Precluded Course: As HIST 370 and INST 370 are cross-listed—courses available under two different disciplines—one may not be taken for credit if credit has already been taken for the other.
+Neither HIST 370 nor INST 370 may be taken for credit if credit has already been obtained for NTST 370.

-HIST 370 traces the historical development of Canada's Métis from the period of the fur trade to the present.
-It includes discussion and debates about the origins of Métis nationalism, the validity of Métis land claims, and the character of Métis struggles for social justice from the Seven Oaks rebellion of 1816 through the two Northwest rebellions to the present.
+HIST 370/INST 370 traces the historical development of Canada's Metis from the period of the fur trade to the present.
+It includes discussion and debates about the origins of Metis nationalism, the validity of Metis land claims, and the character of Metis struggles for social justice from the Seven Oaks rebellion of 1816 through the two Northwest rebellions to the present.

-To receive credit for HIST 370, you must complete all of the assignments, achieve a mark of at least 50 percent on the final examination, and obtain a course composite grade of at least “D” (50 percent).
+To receive credit for HIST 370/INST 370, you must complete all of the assignments, achieve a mark of at least 50 percent on the final examination, and obtain a course composite grade of at least D (50 percent).
 The weighting of the course assignments is as follows:

 To learn more about assignments and examinations, please refer to Athabasca University's online Calendar.